gwalkey/SSRS_Migrate/README.md

 # SSRS_Migrate
 Migrate SQL Server Reporting Services Objects to New Server

-(Because Microsoft cant create a valid upgrade tool between 2016 and 2017)

 Requirements:
 * Active Directory Powershell Module (RSAT)
 * Powershell 5.1

-Powershell scripts to Migrate SSRS Objects from 2008+ Servers to anything newer.
+Powershell scripts to Migrate SSRS Objects from 2008+ Servers to 2017+

 Uses SQL, WMI, SOAP and REST to export the following objects:
 * RDL Reports with embedded DataSources/DataSets